xianlinbox/daily_practise/aws-solution-architect/iam.md

 Deny has precedence over Allow
 Service control policies (SCPs) are a type of organization policy that you can use to manage permissions in your organization.

-Organisation level/Acoount -> SCP; User/Role -> Permission boundary;
+Organisation level/Acoount -> SCP; IAM User/Role -> Permission boundary;

 ### STS: Security Token Service